 The Group's investments in unlisted investment funds and unlisted equity securities, except for the holding of unlisted shares in the Bank for International Settlements (note 10), are stated at fair value by making reference to valuation reports provided by investment managers.
-These fair values approximate the net asset values of the investments are computed based on valuation methods and techniques generally recognised within the industry.
+These fair values approximate the net asset values of the investments.
+The net asset values of the investments are computed based on valuation methods and techniques generally recognised within the industry.
 The Group regularly assesses the appropriateness of assumptions, methods and techniques applied by the investment managers for determining the most suitable and consistent model for valuation.